Pupil video: What is abstraction?

 Understanding abstraction

-This Computing scheme of work video introduces pupils to the concept of abstraction – a key computational thinking skill for Key Stage 2 pupils.
-It explains how abstraction helps learners focus on important information while ignoring unnecessary details, making problem-solving more efficient.
+This Computing scheme of work video introduces the children to abstraction, a key computational thinking skill for KS2.
+It explains how abstraction helps the children focus on important information while ignoring unnecessary details, making problem-solving more efficient.

-The video uses real-life examples such as reading maps, typing on a keyboard and playing video games to illustrate how abstraction works in everyday situations.
-It then applies the concept to coding in Scratch, showing how abstraction can simplify a sequence of actions using loops and other programming tools.
+The video uses real-life examples such as reading maps, typing on a keyboard and playing video games to show how abstraction works in everyday situations.
+It then applies the concept to coding in Scratch, demonstrating how abstraction can simplify a sequence of actions using loops and other programming tools.
+This video supports the children in developing efficient problem-solving strategies and writing cleaner, simpler code in Computing.

 See more of our Year 4 Computing scheme of work.